-The Area Plan and corresponding Action set out an overview of how the Plan has been developed, following the Population Needs Assessment, which took place between February 2016 and January 2017.
+The Area Plan, and corresponding Action Plan, set out an overview of how the Plan has been developed, following the Population Needs Assessment, which took place between February 2016 and January 2017.
 In addition, the Plan set out how it contributes towards local and national objectives and outcomes; and how the Plan will be monitored and reviewed.

-Members agreed that the Action Plan provided a clear commitment towards more joinedup working, as well as drawing together the breadth of work that is already happening across the RPB and beyond.
-Members felt that the Plan was very clearly set out, easy to read, and appreciated the clear links with Wellbeing Objectives, Social Services Outcomes and Capital Ambition.
+Members agreed that the Action Plan provided a clear commitment towards more joined-up working, as well as drawing together the breadth of work that is already happening across the CVGRPB and beyond.
+Members felt that the Plan was very clearly set out, easy to read, and appreciated the clear links between Wellbeing Objectives, Social Services Outcomes and Capital Ambition.

-Overall, the Committee stated that it would be very interested to monitor the implementation of the Area Plan and Action Plan during the coming year and, in line with the issues raised in this letter, would be particularly keen to receive updates on the following issues:
+Overall, the Committee stated that it would be very interested to monitor the implementation of the Area Plan and Action Plan during the coming year and, in line with the issues raised at Committee and in the subsequent letter, would be particularly keen to receive updates on the following issues: